artuloda/meta-tool-test/README.md

-# Meta-Heuristic Optimization Tool for CVRP
+# Meta-Heuristic Optimization Framework for CVRP
-Meta-Heuristic Optimization Tool is a comprehensive Python library tailored for solving complex Capacitated Vehicle Routing Problems (CVRP).
-It leverages various optimization techniques and heuristics to generate efficient routing plans that adhere to vehicle capacity constraints and customer demands.
+The Meta-Heuristic Optimization Framework is an advanced, Python-based software library designed to address the complexities of the Capacitated Vehicle Routing Problem (CVRP).
+By integrating state-of-the-art optimization strategies and heuristic algorithms, this tool facilitates the development of optimized routing solutions that meticulously observe vehicle capacity limitations and customer requirements.

-## Features
+## Key Features
-- Custom Heuristics: Implements Nearest Neighbor and Hierarchical Clustering to generate initial feasible solutions.
+- Sophisticated Heuristics: Incorporates cutting-edge algorithms such as Nearest Neighbor and Hierarchical Clustering to construct initial, viable solutions.
-- Optimization Techniques: Utilizes 2-opt, 3-opt, and Lin-Kernighan heuristics for route improvement.
+- Advanced Optimization Techniques: Employs enhanced route optimization methodologies, including 2-opt, 3-opt, and Lin-Kernighan heuristics, to refine solutions.
-- Flask Web Application: Comes with an integrated Flask app for visualizing routes and node distributions on maps.
+- Interactive Web Application: Features a built-in Flask web application for dynamic visualization of routing plans and distribution of nodes on interactive maps.
-- Scalability: Engineered to handle large datasets with thousands of nodes efficiently.
+- High Scalability: Optimized for processing extensive datasets, capable of efficiently managing thousands of nodes.
-- Data Visualization: Supports various libraries like Matplotlib, Seaborn, and Plotly for insightful data analytics.
+- Comprehensive Data Visualization: Utilizes a wide array of visualization libraries such as Matplotlib, Seaborn, and Plotly for in-depth data analysis.
-- Geographical Tools: Incorporates Folium for interactive map visuals, along with GeoPy and Shapely for geospatial analysis.
+- Geospatial Analysis Tools: Integrates Folium for creating engaging map visuals, along with GeoPy and Shapely for detailed geospatial data analysis.

-## Installation
+## Installation Guide
-To set up the Meta-Heuristic Optimization Tool, clone the repository and install the required dependencies.
+To install the Meta-Heuristic Optimization Framework, please follow these steps:

 ```bash
 git clone https://github.com/artuloda/meta-tool-test.git